HugoBlox/theme-academic-cv/content/details/index.md

 - Cash donation?

 ## Lunch
+We'll organise lunch based on the following stuff:

+blah blah

 ## What happens if it rains?
 It does not rain, we have precise agreements with the weatherman.
 If by some mysterious astral alignement it happens, then we can have a rainball fight.